realgud/realgud-maxima/README.md

-Emacs Lisp Module to add [lldb](https://lldb.llvm.org/) support to realgud.
+Emacs Lisp Module to add [maxima debugging](http://maxima.sourceforge.net/docs/manual/maxima_39.html) support to realgud.

-_Note: This is not a finished work; it needs someone who knows and uses lldb to complete it._
+_Note: This is not a finished work; it needs someone who knows and uses maxima to complete it._